pschmeddes/pschmeddes.github.io/STIP1 OutSystemsStandards/1 ApplicationArchitecture/ApplicationArchitecture.md

 breakdown, although Applications do play an important role in other areas, such as deployment and authorization.

-As Modules are also subject to the [Outsystems Layerd Architecture](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_Architecture_of_Your_OutSystems_Applications/The_Architecture_Canvas), there may be many modules to realize a Concept or a Domain.
+As Modules are also subject to the [Outsystems Layered Architecture](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_Architecture_of_Your_OutSystems_Applications/The_Architecture_Canvas), there may be many modules to realize a Concept or a Domain.